akirov/ImgMatch/README.md

   draw lines between corresponding features for example!
 Provide default implementation.

-- Implement SIFT / SURF / FAST / ORB modules using OpenCV:
+- Implement SIFT / SURF / FAST / ORB features match using OpenCV:
+  - put all these in a single box ("Features match") with options
   - use RANSAC to match feature points from two images
   - if we want to display matching points, first have to change the visualization as described above
-  - put all these in a single box ("Local features"?) with options?

 - Implement histogram compare module:
   - use OpenCV's compareHist()